swa-2001/DEcimal-to-Binary-Android-App/README.md

 # Decimal-to-Binary-Android-App
-Android App to convert a Decimal number to Binary
+Android App to convert a Decimal number to Binary using Java